- Coached under four NBA Coaches

 Recognized numerous times as a “Top 20 Assistant Coach” in the country by organizations such as Fox Sports, Coachstat.net, Basketball Times, and Hoop Scoop, Cantu is widely regarded as one of the top assistant coaches in the sport.
-At only 42 years of age, Cantu has already recruited, coached, and help develop 14 NBA players – including five first round picks in the NBA Draft – and 44 other players with professional careers.
+Cantu has already recruited, coached, and help develop 14 NBA players – including five first round picks in the NBA Draft – and 46 other players with professional careers.

 Cantu has helped produce five different Top 10 national recruiting classes, including the No. 1 overall rated class in 2007 at USC according to ESPN.

 As the former USC interim head coach, Cantu demonstrated the ability to win big games.
 He posted wins over No. 11 Arizona, Pac-12 Champion UCLA, Stanford, Washington, Arizona State, Washington State, and Oregon State.
 He was also twice named Pac-12 Coach of the Week during his tenure in 2013.